Who We Are

 The Foundation’s primary focus has been on educational programs for children that promote proficiency in the art of chess, enhance intellectual acument, and develop social skills, such as sportsmanship, self-discipline, respect for others and individual responsibility.
 The Foundation’s youth educational programs seek to stimulate the love of learning and studying, and to provide an opportunity for positive social interaction between young people from different backgrounds, communities, and cultures.

 *Image is the Byrne-Fischer “Game of the Century”.
-The Foundation has accepted and maintains the Bobby Fischer archives.

 What We Do